-The nineteenth century brought with it technological and manufacturing advancements that resulted in the rise of materialism and increased demand for luxury goods.
-The new middle- and upper-classes were determined to demonstrate their status with all manner of exotic and expensive accoutrements, and a professional portrait was considered a good symbol of wealth and worldliness.
+The nineteenth-century brought with it technological and manufacturing advancements that resulted in the rise of materialism and increased demand for luxury goods.
+The new middle and upper classes were determined to demonstrate their status with all manner of exotic and expensive accouterments, and a professional portrait was considered a good symbol of wealth and worldliness.
 The background furnishings and the sitters’ dress in Ingres’ portraits offer a glimpse into the new world of materialism.

 There is also a notable difference in the faces of his models, which again reflects contemporary society.
 The faces of his women tend towards the same absent-minded expression, any sense of personality substituted for standard doe-eyes, half-smile and a delicate complexion.

 On the contrary, the male subjects express a wide range of emotions: some smirk, some snarl and some laugh.
 This distinction conveys a lot about the roles held by men and women in nineteenth-century society.

 3. Despite his placid female portraits, Ingres certainly did not shy away from the sensual in his paintings

 The rise of powerful empires during the eighteenth and nineteenth-century imbued Europe with a fascination in the exotic, as the public flocked to open exhibitions to examine the wonders brought back from across the world.
 This phenomenon – later labelled Orientalism – was often associated with the forbidden, the explicit and the sexual.